ayachensiyuan/get-action-job-id/README.md

 ```

 > ⚠️  Make sure 'name' field value must be the same as 'job-name' field value.
+And name must be unique name.